web3privacy/docs/docs/research/hackathon-pack.md

 Hacker Manuals & Privacy Guidelines to help the builders to uderstand actual issues in the market.
 To showcase and distribute during our [events](https://lu.ma/calendar/manage/cal-WJeK56sraztsiIa) worldwide.

+## **Idea**:
-**Idea**: usually hackers don’t know what use-cases they will build, so we want to empower them with a practical set of frameworks guiding them across dev hackathon journey.
+Usually hackers don’t know what use-cases they will build, so we want to empower them with a practical set of frameworks guiding them across dev hackathon journey.
 “Hackathon curation pack” will become a “privacy-centric hackathon bible” for both devs & event managers.

-### Sub-goals:
+### Sub-goals

 increase efficiency behind solutions (towards more practical & viable)